milospandzic/milospandzic.github.io/_pages/about.md

 For my work I rely on open source tools mainly, though not exclusively.
 I am highly experienced user of QGIS, SNAP toolbox, Python and its supporting libraries (gdal, fiona, rasterio, numpy, pandas, scikit-learn, matplotlib, seaborn, pytorch,...), Google Earth Engine, Adobe Photoshop, and of course Microsof Office (Word, Excel, PowerPoint).
 I have some experience with commercial softwares for spatial data processing like ArcGis, eCognition, Envi, Erdas imagine, PhotoModeler Scanner and so on.
 Since I am dedicated to constant learning, acquiring new skillsets is not a problem for me.
 Au contraire, I love challenges.

-*"The expert in anything was once a beginner."* - Helen Hayes, actress

 Aside from daily work routine, I have also been mentoring students, organizing events (e.g. "Geospatial Community of Serbia Meetup"), participating in writing project proposals for Horzion Europe, and many other stuff.
 I often attend international conferences and other work related events which in my opinion are a perfect fusion of two things I particularly like, travelling and networking.
 I've obtained UAV operator licence few years ago, but a drone is still on my shopping list.
 I hope freelancing on [UpWork](https://www.upwork.com/freelancers/~01fab8acaed86b30f2) that I recently started will help me earn pocket money for this and other similar toys for big boys.

 In my free time you can usually find me hanging out with my family and friends, or dancing in tv shows and concerts, playing tennis or SCUBA diving.